Anish281001/IndeeTV-Login-Page-Assignment/README.md

 2. Install dependencies: `npm install`
 3. Run the development server: `npm run serve`

-## App.js
+## App.vue

-The `App.js` file contains the Vue component for the login page.
+The `App.vue` file contains the Vue component for the login page.
 It includes HTML template, JavaScript logic, and styling.

 ## App.css